thepramodgeorge/Evallo-Website/.vscode/features/login/login_dw.md

 # Login feature - design & implementation notes

-Last updated: 2025-09-16
+Last updated: 2025-09-16 (OAuth account selection fix added)

 Summary
 -------
-This document captures the implementation details and reasoning for converting the app's login flow to Google-only authentication using Supabase, adding logout handling, and wiring the sidebar user card to show the Google profile photo, name and email.
+This document captures the implementation details and reasoning for converting the app's login flow to Google-only authentication using Supabase, adding logout handling, wiring the sidebar user card to show the Google profile photo, name and email, and fixing OAuth account selection behavior after logout.

 Goals
 -----